The Cedars Academy

 The Cedars Academy is a co-educational secondary school and sixth form located in Birstall in the English county of Leicestershire.

 History

 The school opened in 1959 as the Longslade Grammar School, which became a comprehensive before 1966.

 Longslade was created at a time of innovation in Leicestershire with regard to education.
 Leicestershire had created what was to be known as the Leicestershire Plan.
-Education authorities are not renowned from learning from each other but Leicestershire received delegations from half of the other authorities in England as well as attention from the USA to see the novel changes in Educational policy that they introduced.
+Education authorities are not renowned from learning from each other but Leicestershire received delegations from half of the other authorities in England as well as attention from the US to see the novel changes in Educational policy that they introduced.